mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ##### Migrating from Legacy ID Management

-If you are implementing via Mixpanel SDK and have been making an alias call to link anonymous ID to user ID, the SDK should have already populated `$device_id` and `$user_id` on your events (please verify this in your Mixpanel project events).
-These historical events can be directly imported into Simplified ID project as they include reserved properties required for ID Merge to take place in Simplified ID.
+If you are implementing via Mixpanel SDK and have been making an alias call to link anonymous ID to user ID, the SDK should have already populated `$device_id` and `$user_id` on your events (please verify this in your Mixpanel project).
+These historical events can be directly imported into Simplified ID project as they include reserved properties required for ID Merge to take place.

 However, in the case of a custom implementation without the reserved properties `$device_id` and `$user_id` on the events (e.g. server implementation), it’s necessary to transform the events before backfilling it to new project.
-For example, you can derive the reserved properties from other relevant properties on the events.
+For example, you can derive the reserved properties from other relevant properties on the events or from IDs mappings maintained in your system.

 ##### Migrating from Original ID Merge

-If you are implementing via Mixpanel SDK and have been calling identify to merge pre and post-registration events, the SDK should have already populated `$device_id` and `$user_id` on your events (please verify this in your Mixpanel project events).
-These historical events can be directly imported into Simplified ID project as they include reserved properties required for ID Merge in Simplified ID.
+If you are implementing via Mixpanel SDK and have been calling identify to merge pre and post-registration events, the SDK should have already populated `$device_id` and `$user_id` on your events (please verify this in your Mixpanel project).
+These historical events can be directly imported into Simplified ID project as they include reserved properties required for ID Merge.

-If you are also calling alias or merge (using special events, `$create_alias` and `$merge`) to merge multiple user IDs per user, it's important to note that this functionality is not supported in Simplified ID.
-Additional details can be found [here](#understanding-simplified-id-merge-implementation).
+If you are also calling alias or merge (using special events, \$create_alias and \$merge) to merge multiple user IDs per user, it's important to note that this functionality is not supported in Simplified ID.
+Additional details can be found in this [section](#gotchas-in-migrating-from-legacyoriginal-to-simplified-id-merge).

 #### Data Migration Flow